It's a New Day in Public Health.

 Notice of Next Meeting/Workshop Hearing

-The next scheduled DOH Public Swimming Pool Advisory Variance Board meeting will be on September 8, 2021, 9:00 a.m. ~2:00 p.m., EST via conference call only.
+The next scheduled DOH Public Swimming Pool Advisory Variance Board meeting is March 8, 2023, and will be conference call only.

 Download Variance Application DH 4080 (pdf <1mb, opens in new window)